benjaminadk/bvgsoftware/_posts/how-to-build-a-command-line-application.md

 node ./index.js
 ```

 Quick tip. `index.js` is recognized as a sort of default filename in Node.
-The following works as well.
+The following works as well, as Node will automatically look for `index.js` when execute in a directory.

 ```bash
 node .
 ```

 You should see `Hello World` output in the terminal.

+### How To Make Our App Available From CLI

 The code above passes a relative filepath to the `node` command.
 Since the goal of this exercise is to make a command line tool, we need to make some modifications to be able to type a command anywhere on our computer and have our code execute.